robguilarr/robguilar/public/posts/ab_testing_cookiecats/index.md

 According to Rasmus Baath, Data Science Lead at [castle.io](https://castle.io/), Tactile Entertainment is planning to move Cookie Cats' time gates from level 30 to 40, but they don’t know by how much the user retention can be impacted by this decision.

-This sort of “time gate” is usually seen in [free-to-play](https://en.wikipedia.org/wiki/Free-to-play) models, and normally contains ads that can be skipped in exchange for in-game purchases.
+This sort of “time gate” is usually seen in [free-to-play](https://en.wikipedia.org/wiki/Free-to-play) models, and normally contains ads that can be skipped using credits.
 In this case the player requires to submit a specific number of ‘Keys’, which also can be skipped in exchange of [in-game purchases](https://pegi.info/page/game-purchases).

 So seeing this viewpoint, a decision like this can impact not only user retention, the expected revenue as well that’s why we are going to set the initial hypothesis as: